A separation agreement is a written contract between two married spouses who want to live apart.

-The document can be adopted as part of Divorce proceedings if its terms do not violate any State or Federal laws.
+The document can be adopted as part of divorce proceedings if its terms do not violate any laws.

 What is a Separation Agreement?

 A separation agreement is a legally binding document between a married couple who are not yet ready to file for a divorce but have decided they want to live apart.
-Some states require you to go through the court for the separation agreement to become legally binding.
+Some states require you to go through the court for the document to become legally binding.

 Separation papers signed by both spouses include financial disclosures and address issues such as child custody, spousal support, and living arrangements.